Volumes and distributions for random unimodular complex and quaternion lattices: The quaternion Lagrange-Gauss algorithm

+First, we remark that the integrand in (\ref{29a}) is even in the $X_l$, and so can be restricted to positive values of these variables provided we multiply by $2^4$.
+Doing this, the change of variables $X_l = x_l/t_{11}$, $t_{11} = u^{1/4}$ shows

-This is well suited to estimation by a Monte Carlo rejection method, which with $10^6$ trials gives the estimate $0.105$.
+This is well suited to approximate numerical evaluation by a Monte Carlo rejection method, which with $10^6$ trials gives the estimate $0.105$.
 In fact Siegel's mean value theorem can be used to indirectly compute the exact value.

 \begin{proposition} The exact value of the normalisation is

 \end{proposition}